-- Resonant frequency: The natural frequency of piezoelectric materials can be as high as 100,000Hz and they are not self-damping.
-If driving the transducer to this frequency level is unnecessary, then appropriate mounting measures should be taken to prevent it.
+The natural frequency of piezoelectric materials can be as high as 100,000Hz and they are not self-damping.
+If driving the transducer to this frequency level is unnecessary, then mounting measures should ensure the maximum frequency falls below it.

-- Cabling: The transducer’s electrode cables must be properly insulated and short.
-Altering the cable length after installation requires knowledge of how to adjust for the new capacitance created by the new length.
+The transducer’s electrode cables must have proper insulation and be short in length.
+Altering the cable length after installation changes the capacitance; therefore cutting or adding cabling requires knowledge of how to compensate for the new capacitance.
 Also during installation, any exposed cable should be kept clean and free of dirt, debris or even human contact.
 Coaxial cable is the recommended wire type for installing piezoelectric transducers.

-- Signal conditioning peripherals: These devices should be placed as close as possible to the transducer so to reduce the distance of charge and signal transmission.
-This reduces unnecessary noise coupling and voltage drops.
+These devices should be placed as close as possible to the transducer.
+This will reduce the distance of charge and signal transmission, which reduces unnecessary noise coupling and voltage drops.

-- Grounding and shielding: This is a very important step during installation.
-The transducer should be properly grounded to protect the device.
+This is a very important step during installation.
+The transducer requires a proper ground to protect the device.
 Shielding protects against electromagnetic interference, and the possibility of the reverse piezoelectric effect.
-This effect is caused when the material begins to vibrate at a certain frequency from exposure to an electrical time-varying signal such as an AC voltage.
+This effect occurs when the material begins to vibrate at a certain frequency from exposure to an electrical time-varying signal such as an AC voltage.

-The important installation components are mainly the piezoelectric transducer itself, the connecting cables, and the charge amplifier.
-The previous section explained cabling considerations.
-The first section above addressed the operating principles of the transducer.
-Therefore, this section explains the remaining component, the charge amplifier.
+The important components for installing piezoelectric sensors are the transducer itself, the connecting cables, and the charge amplifier.
+The previous sections covered cabling considerations and the transducer’s operating principles.
+This section explains the remaining component, the charge amplifier.

 The charge amplifier is an electronic circuit that converts the charge output from the piezoelectric sensor to a voltage output.
 The design includes an operational amplifier with a high input impedance (usually a MOSFET input stage), a suitable frequency response, and a low output impedance.
 The charge amplifier also uses a feedback technique to provide gain adjustment and signal filtering.

-Figure 3 below shows the schematic of the charge amplifier connected with the modeled cable and sensor parameters.
+Figure 3 below shows the schematic of the charge amplifier connected with the modeled cable and sensor.

 In the diagram, is the charge source in parallel with the sensor capacitance ; is the cable capacitance which is also in parallel with the sensor parameters; and are the feedback capacitance and resistance respectively.
-Recall Figure 2 shows a resistance in series with this parallel capacitance (it is labeled in the previous figure).
+Recall Figure 2 shows a resistance in series with this parallel capacitance (labeled in the previous figure).
 It is this resistance that causes charge leakage.